Xilinx/Vitis_Libraries/quantitative_finance/L2/tests/FdEuropeanHestonEngine/README.md

 |FD_M2               | 64      | Host        | Matrix dimension in V direction              | Must be power-of-two                        |
 |FD_N                | 200     | Host        | Number of iterations of FD engine            |                                             |

-In the case of the software and hardware emulations, the Makefile will build and launch the host code as part of the run.
+In the case of the hardware emulations, the Makefile will build and launch the host code as part of the run.
 These can be rerun manually using the following pattern:

             <host application> <xclbin> <data location> <M1> <M2> <N>

-For example example to run a prebuilt software emulation output (assuming the standard build directories):
+For example example to run a prebuilt hardware emulation output (assuming the standard build directories):

-            export XCL_EMULATION_MODE=sw_emu
+            export XCL_EMULATION_MODE=hw_emu
-            ./bin_xilinx_u250_xdma_201830_2/fd_test.exe ./xclbin_xilinx_u250_xdma_201830_2_sw_emu/fd_heston_kernel_u250_m8192_double.xclbin ./data 128 64 200
+            ./bin_xilinx_u250_xdma_201830_2/fd_test.exe ./xclbin_xilinx_u250_xdma_201830_2_hw_emu/fd_heston_kernel_u250_m8192_double.xclbin ./data 128 64 200

 Assuming an Alveo U250 card with the XRT configured, the hardware build is run as follows: